trolando/sylvan/docs/index.rst

     mkdir build
     cd build
     cmake ..
-    make && make test && make install
+    make && make test

 It is recommended to use ``ccmake`` to configure the build settings of Sylvan.
-For example, you can choose whether you want shared/static libraries, whether you want to enable statistics gathering and whether you want a ``Debug`` or a ``Release`` build.
+These include, e.g., enabling gathering of statistics and selecting whether you want a ``Debug`` or a ``Release`` build.
+The resulting artifact is a static library residing at ``build/src/libsylvan.a``.

 Using Sylvan
 ------------